LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models: Designing LibMoE

 \subsection{Vision-Language Model: LLaVA Architecture}

 A key challenge in training SMoE models is obtaining a massive dataset and a large amount of compute.
-In this work, we propose to incorporate SMoE training into any existing dense LLM checkpoints via the Sparse Upcycling technique~\citep{komatsuzaki2022sparse}, which duplicates the original model to create experts and continue training them on a downstream dataset as a normal SMoE.
+Thus, beyond the traditional pre-training setting, we propose to incorporate SMoE training into any existing dense LLM checkpoints via the Sparse Upcycling technique~\citep{komatsuzaki2022sparse}, which duplicates the original model to create experts and continue training them on a downstream dataset as a normal SMoE.
 Consequently, we can bypass the expensive pre-training step and evaluate SMoE algorithms with the most advanced public LLMs.